A Definitive Guide To Website Usability

 Using images as the entire background of a page tends to slow down page loading and makes it inconvenient for users to read the text.
 Therefore, if a page has a considerable amount of text it’s better not to use any image as background.

 24. Place your organisation’s logo in a prominent location

 Place your organisation’s name and logo in a highly noticeable part of the page.
 Place it in the same location of every page and link it to the homepage.

 Nswranger.org.au has their logo prominently placed in a consistent place on every page.

 Use video, audio or animation if it’s necessary to help convey the website’s message or content.
 Wise use of multimedia can effectively communicate the useful information of a site.
 On the other hand, unnecessary use of it can distract the users from more important items and can affect the page load time.

 A website’s usability is closely linked to its success.
-In the fast paced online world, if a website doesn’t immediately jump out and give visitors the information they’re after, they’ll simply move onto the next website.
-On the other hand, if your website provides a a straightforward, enjoyable experience to the users, they’ll spend more time on your site and get to know your business.
+In the fast-paced online world, if a website doesn’t immediately jump out and give visitors the information they’re after, they’ll simply move onto the next website.
+On the other hand, if your website provides a straightforward, enjoyable experience to the users, they’ll spend more time on your site and get to know your business.
 Therefore, it can be said that ensuring good usability is the prerequisite for achieving online success and business goals.